ftdot/EasyTl/documentation/source/core.md

 win_ffmpeg_dir   = os.path.join(install_dir, 'ffmpeg', 'ffmpeg-master-latest-win64-gpl-shared')

 log_level          = logging.DEBUG
-console_log_level  = logging.INFO  # Set this to the logging.DEBUG if you want to see all the debug information
+console_log_level  = logging.INFO  # set this to the logging.DEBUG if you want to see all the debug information

 ####